kiedtl/website/src/content/blog/toolbox.md

 +++
+title = "Toolbox"
+template = "blog.html"
 +++

 # Useful tools

-An ever-updating list of tools and programs that I find useful:
+A list of tools and programs that I find useful that I might update once in a while.

 ### Operating systems
 - Linux ;)